-Bringing top researchers and intellectuals into a dialogue with receptive policy-makers, politicians and activists to work through some of the most sensitive and complex policy dilemmas facing open societies in Europe.
+Bringing top researchers and intellectuals into a dialogue with receptive policy-makers and politicians to work through some of the most sensitive and complex policy dilemmas facing open societies in Europe.

 How can voters, politicians and policy-makers find new ways of trusting each other to address our societies’ most complex issues?
 What tools can help us craft a new political and social contract?
 Counterpoint and the Open Society Foundations are keen to tackle these questions.
 Read about this in the latest of our Bridges Project publications.

 Our diagnosis is that these problems were manifest long before the crisis in Europe, and that their causes run deeper: policies fail because of a lack of sound knowledge about how people think and come to hold opinions and make choices.

 The Bridges project addresses policy issues related to transparency and accountability, xenophobia, extremism, climate change, lessons from the euro crisis, and long-term issues related to inequalities.
 But this year we are focusing on migration.
 Watch this space for our upcoming events and publications.

 It sets out an optimistic vision of how policy-making can respond more effectively to the challenges that underlie the growth of populism and various forms of extremism and re-invigorate the functioning of democratic institutions.